 You'd be shocked how many people consider themselves IT experts, simply because they know their way around computers.
-However, in reality, great IT support companies operate on a completely different level - with better knowledge, tools, and systems.
+However, great IT support partners operate on a completely different level - with better knowledge, tools, and systems.

-The biggest problem when it comes to IT support is that it's an unregulated industry.
-There's no governing body that people have to pass through to be allowed to call themselves an IT support company.
-No industry standard that has to be met.
+The biggest problem with IT support is that it's an unregulated industry.
+There's no governing body that people must pass through to be allowed to call themselves an IT support company.
+No industry standard that must be met.
 No guidelines on how the business must operate.

-Just about anybody... literally anybody... can set themselves up and say they're an IT support company.
+Just about anybody ...literally anybody... can set themselves up and say they're an IT support company.